GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 Err on the side of overcommunication about deploys: make sure to post in the steps in Slack as they are happening.

-Especially overcommunicate about off-cycle/mid-cycle deploys, as they are considered being scheduled, and can release changes before expected.
+Especially overcommunicate about off-cycle/mid-cycle deploys: especially as they are being planned or evaluated.
+Most people expect changes deployed on a schedule so early releases can be surprising.

 ## Deploy Guide